 million to Uzbekistan for construction of Angren-Pap railway line

 in the east of the country, the WB reported on March 31.

 The loan, which will be used to purchase the necessary equipment and machinery, can be approved by the WB board in January 2015.

 In March, the WB together with the Uzbek side started preparing the project documentation for the loan to be completed in August this year.

-Uzbekistan started the construction of the Angren-Pap railway in summer 2013.
+Uzbekistan started the construction of the Angren-Pap railway in

 The Angren-Pap railway line worth $1.9 billion, with a length of 129 km should run through the Kamchik pass and link Andijan, Namangan and Fergana with the remaining part of Uzbekistan.
 The project envisages the construction of two tunnels.